christytan/ords-apex-dbcs/exacs-QA/DataPump.md

 ## Introduction

-Oracle Data Pump offers very fast bulk data and metadata movement between user managed Oracle databases and Exadata Cloud Service Databaes.
+Oracle Data Pump offers very fast bulk data and metadata movement between user managed Oracle databases and Exadata Cloud Service Databases.

 Data Pump Import lets you import data from Data Pump files.
-You can save your data to either the database server or File Storage Server and use Oracle Data Pump to load data to Exadata Cloud Service Database.
+You can save your data to either the database server or File Storage Server and use Oracle Data Pump to load data to an Exadata Cloud Service Database.

-This lab walks you through the steps to migrate a sample application schema using datapump import into your exadata cloud service database.
+This lab walks you through the steps to migrate a sample application schema using Data Pump Import into your Exadata Cloud Service Database.

 To log issues and view the Lab Guide source, go to the [github oracle](https://github.com/oracle/learning-library/issues/new) repository.